curityio/kafka-zero-trust/README.md

 ## Security and Tokens

-The client gets an initial access token with a 15 minute expiry and multiple scopes:
+The client gets an initial access token with a 15 minute expiry and these token properties:

 ```json
 {